 Jingyuan’s specific environmental interests include a study of the impact of air quality degradation on human health.
 In the future, she hoped to enroll in a doctoral program to further develop this interest.
 In addition to improving her data analysis skills while at EPIC, Jingyuan looked forward to being exposed to a range of energy environmental topics.

 Henry Zhang is an environmentalist at heart, having grown up about an hour north of Denver where there are plenty of opportunities nearby to hike, ski and camp.

 “It’s easy to grow up to become an environmentalist if you spend a lot of time in and around Boulder, Colorado,” he said.

 As a high schooler, Zhang thought he would become an engineer.
-It wasn’t until his sophomore year at Swarthmore College that he realized economics could be an avenue for studying and finding solutions for environmental issues – leading him to his current position at EPIC.
+It wasn’t until his sophomore year at Swarthmore College that he realized economics could be an avenue for studying and finding solutions for environmental issues – leading him to EPIC.

-Zhang, who interned at EPIC during summer 2016, now works on a variety of environmental economics and policy projects for EPIC Director Michael Greenstone.
-He plans to pursue a PhD in economics and become a professor.
+Zhang, who interned at EPIC during summer 2016, worked on a variety of environmental economics and policy projects for EPIC Director Michael Greenstone.
+He planned to pursue a PhD in economics and become a professor.

 “Part of what I found interesting about applied economics was there are so many tools you can use for a wide variety of scenarios in the real world, as long as you have the data and an interesting research idea,” said Zhang, who graduated from Swarthmore with a bachelor’s degree in mathematics with highest honors and a second major in economics.